Root-Down-Digital/DragonSync-iOS/README.md

   **Configuration B:**
   - ESP32S3/C3

-- (Optional) ANTSDR E200 - for decoding Ocusync and others
-- (Optional) GPS USB module to use host instead of on-device GPS

 > [!NOTE]
 > **New standalone WiFi RID [option](https://github.com/Root-Down-Digital/DragonSync-iOS/tree/main/Util) can be flashed with the auto installer below:**